-This whole wheat fettuccine proves that you can eat light, and still have your pasta.
+This whole wheat fettuccine with spinach and mushrooms proves that you can eat light, and still enjoy a lovely dish of pasta.

 I’ve changed my mind about pasta dishes now that I can buy whole wheat pastas.
 I’m not referring to “whole wheat blends,” but 100% whole wheat pasta.
 The only time I can tell the difference between a whole wheat pasta and an egg noodle, or regular pasta is when I make a dish that doesn’t have a colorful sauce.
 It’s then that there is a color difference, but certainly no difference in flavor.